Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 The registered nurse shall, in an accurate and timely manner:

-(a) Evaluate, document, and report the client’s:
+(a) Evaluate, document, and report the patient's:

 (i) Response to nursing interventions; and

-(ii) Progress towards expected outcomes of the plan of care; and
+(ii) Progress towards expected outcomes; and

 (B) For purposes of this rule, standards for implementing the nursing process also apply to a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.

-Rule Amplifies: 4723.01, 4723.28 (B)(19), (27), (28), 4723.43
+Amplifies: 4723.01, 4723.28 (B)(19), (27), (28), 4723.43

-4723-4-08 Standards for applying the nursing process as a licensed practical nurse.
+Rule 4723-4-08 | Standards for applying the nursing process as a licensed practical nurse.

 (A) The licensed practical nurse shall contribute to the nursing process in the practice of nursing as set forth in division (F) of section 4723.01 of the Revised Code and in the rules of the board.
-The steps of the nursing process are cyclical in nature so that the nurse’s actions are directed by the client’s changing status throughout the process.
-The nurse may collaborate with the client, family, significant others, and other members of the health care team in applying the steps of the nursing process.
+The nursing process is cyclical in nature so that the nurse's actions respond to the patient's changing status throughout the process.
+The licensed practical nurse is directed in providing nursing care by the established nursing plan.
 The following standards shall be used by a licensed practical nurse in utilization of the nursing process:

 (2) Planning: